fukamachi/quri/README.markdown

 **QURI** (pronounced "Q-ree") is yet another URI library for Common Lisp.
 It is intended to be a replacement of [PURI](http://puri.b9.com).

+It aims at implementing [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986).
+Behaviour that deviates from it should be considered a bug; please report.

 ## Differences from PURI

 - Fast.
 (See [Benchmark](#benchmark).)